 It Shrunk—But Is It Really Postcard-Sized?

-The IRS has called the new tax form “postcard-sized,” but don’t get too excited by that description.
-Form 1040 is still 8.5 x 11 inches.
-That’s a big postcard.
-The new return fits on one sheet of paper, front and back.
+But the 2018 return fits on one sheet of paper, front and back.
 The front page just covers basic, identifying information and it includes spaces for signatures.
 Your financial information is supposed to go on the back—or "page 2."

 Perfecting the Changes

 The IRS released the initial draft of its new tax form in June 2018 to a good bit of consternation and dismay from tax professionals, not to mention the average Joe Taxpayer.
 The IRS then went back to the drawing board and tweaked some things.

 But “default” is a scary word when it comes to things like tax liability or a potential refund.
 The IRS ultimately revised this issue in the final draft of the 2018 Form 1040, which was made available on Aug.
 13, 2018.
 The single and married filing jointly boxes are back, right there at the very top of the form.

 How to Use It